 (The information below is a brief synopsis of eligibility rules and requirements.
-For more information, please direct all questions to Kathleen Brown, MCC Director of Athletics.
+For more information, please direct all questions to John Kriebs, MCC Director of Athletics.
 We will help you through your questions and get any official eligibility rulings from the NJCAA, if needed.)

 A. General Provisions Which Apply to Any Transfer Student-Athlete.

 1. Transfer students/student-athletes are those who have attended any college beyond the first 15 calendar days of a term or have participated in an athletic contest and at a later date enroll and attend classes at another college.

 2. Student-athletes may not participate in the same sport during the same academic year at two different colleges.
 Fall participation in the sports of Baseball, Bowling, Golf, Lacrosse, Softball, and Tennis shall not prevent student-athletes from competing in the same sports during the spring season of the same academic year after having transferred from another college and satisfied all the transfer provisions of the eligibility rules.
 An exception to this rule is: Student-athletes who transfer from a college which has dropped a sport.
 (Documentation of the program being dropped must be provided when submitting the eligibility.)

 3. Student-athletes who have participated in a sport before a term begins, between terms, or within the first 15 calendar days of a term and subsequently transfer before or within the first 15 calendar days of the term, must serve probation before they are eligible to participate in athletics.

 4. Student-athletes serving probation shall not be allowed to dress for any athletic contests.

 5. Whenever student-athletes are required to serve probation due to academic ineligibility, they must be enrolled full-time (12 or more credits) at the institution where they will be participating.